ClausKlein/ModernCmakeStarter/README.md

 ./build/standalone/Greeter --help
 ```

-### Build and test a Release build with CMake default workflow preset
+### Build and test the installed Release version of the libray

 see [test/CMakeLists.txt](test/CMakeLists.txt)
 and [test/CMakePresets.json](test/CMakePresets.json)

-Use the following commands from the project's root directory to run the Debug test suite.
+Use the following commands to run the **Release** test suite at once:

 ```bash
 cd test && cmake --workflow --preset=default
 ```

-### Build and test a Debug build with CMake default workflow preset
+### Build and test a Debug build with CMake and generate a test coverage report with gcovr

 see [all/CMakeLists.txt](all/CMakeLists.txt)
 and [all/CMakePresets.json](all/CMakePresets.json)

+Use the following commands to run the **Debug** test suite at once:

 ```bash
 # make gcov -n